Judge rules Risley official winner in freeholder race, Fernandez to appeal

 “I would respectfully disagree with Judge Mendez,” Suleiman said.
 “An expanded audit is not the same as a recount.
 It’s really apples and oranges.”

 Risley and Fitzpatrick will take the oath of office at 4 p.m.
 Jan.
-5. The meeting will be livestreamed and links are on the county commissioners' web page.
+5. The meeting will be livestreamed.

 The freeholder board will officially be called the board of county commissioners as of Jan.
 1, after a new state law required the name change.

+Atlantic County must recount an additional 4% of the 143,000 ballots cast in the Nov.
+3 elec…

-The county elections board had audited by hand a randomly selected 2% of the votes cast, and found Fernandez came just one vote closer to Risely after that.
-Then Mendez ordered the board to hand recount another randomly selected 4% of ballots, after which Fernandez remained only one vote closer to Risely.
+The county elections board had audited by hand a randomly selected 2% of the votes cast and found Fernandez came just one vote closer to Risley after that.
+Then Mendez ordered the board to hand recount another randomly selected 4% of ballots, after which Fernandez remained only one vote closer to Risley.

 “Now that the results of the additional recount have been provided, the Court has even greater confidence in the election results and sees no justification for ordering a further recount,” Mendez wrote in his decision.
 “The results of the recount provided by Board of Elections demonstrates that the difference between Petitioner Fernandez and Candidate Risley did not change at all.”